Robin Lopez, Serge Ibaka ejected for throwing punches as Bulls-Raptors gets wild

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]

+The fracas seemed to ignite the Raptors, who outscored Chicago 50-32 after the ejections of Lopez and Ibaka, coming back from a 15-point deficit to score a 122-120 win behind a game-high 42 points from DeRozan.

-The absences of two starting big men could have serious repercussions for Chicago and Toronto.
+Going forward, the absences of two starting big men could have serious repercussions for Chicago and Toronto.

+After falling to 33-38 on Tuesday, two games out of the East’s No. 8 seed, the 10th-place Bulls will head home on Wednesday to take on the Detroit Pistons, who dropped to ninth after a brutal Tuesday loss to the league-worst Brooklyn Nets on a buzzer-beating game-winner by center Brook Lopez, the twin brother of the pugilistic pivot whose ejection for brawling helped spark Toronto’s comeback.

+After his game-winner, Brook Lopez was asked about his brother’s skirmish.
+True to form for the chop-busting brother, he said his money was on the other guy:

-The Bulls will head home on Wednesday to take on the Detroit Pistons — the East’s No. 8 seed, and the team that 10th-place Chicago is chasing in pursuit of a playoff berth.
-The Raptors, meanwhile, get Wednesday off before traveling to Florida to take on the Miami Heat, the East’s ninth seed, and the other team the Bulls are chasing.
-With just one game separating the fourth-place Raptors from the No. 3 Washington Wizards, and only 1 1/2 games between the No. 7 Milwaukee Bucks and No. 10 Bulls, these two punches could wind up having a more significant impact on playoff positioning than they (again, thankfully) had on the skulls of their intended targets.
+The Raptors, meanwhile, get Wednesday off before traveling to Florida to take on the Miami Heat, the East’s eighth seed, another team the Bulls are chasing, and a team that’s been on quite a roll of late.
+Not the kind of team you want to have to face without one of your top interior defenders and frontcourt shooters.

+With just a half-game separating the fourth-place Raptors from the No. 3 Washington Wizards, and only 2 1/2 games between the No. 7 Milwaukee Bucks and No. 10 Bulls, these two punches could wind up having a more significant impact on playoff positioning than they (again, thankfully) had on the skulls of their intended targets.

 More NBA coverage: